Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: RQ2: Abstractive Summarization via Summarization Programs

-Given the above setup, we propose two initial models for our task.
-The SPs are encoded as linear strings such that they can be generated by a sequence-to-sequence generative model.
-We first label each sentence in the document with unique identifiers like `$<$D1$>$', `$<$D2$>$', `$<$D3$>$', etc. The Summarization Program is then represented using a nested bracketing structure composed of the modules and the sentence identifiers as shown in Fig.~\ref{fig:pipeline_fig}.

-\paragraph{Extract-And-Build Summarization Program Generation Model.} We develop this model based on the hypothesis that a document can contain a large number of sentences but only a small fraction of those are typically useful for generating a summary.
-We build a training corpus consisting of samples of the form ($\mathcal{D}_k$, $\mathcal{P}$) where $\mathcal{D}_k$ represents the set of $k$ document sentences on which the Summarization Program $\mathcal{P}$ is built.
-We finetune a pre-trained language model, BART~\citep{lewis2020bart} on this corpus such that it can generate a Summarization Program given a small number of document sentences.
+\textbf{Summarization Program Generation Models.} We propose two initial models for our task.
+The SPs are encoded as strings such that they can be generated by a seq2seq generative model.
+We first label each sentence in the document with unique identifiers like `$<$D1$>$', `$<$D2$>$', etc. The Summarization Program is then represented using a nested bracketing structure composed of the modules and the sentence identifiers as shown in Fig.~\ref{fig:pipeline_fig}.
+For our first \textbf{Extract-And-Build Summarization Program Generation Model}, we hypothesize that a document can contain a large number of sentences but only a small fraction of those are typically useful for generating a summary.
+Given a training corpus of samples ($\mathcal{D}_k$, $\mathcal{P}$) where $\mathcal{D}_k$ represents the set of $k$ document sentences on which the SP $\mathcal{P}$ is built, we finetune BART such that it can generate a Summarization Program given a small number of document sentences.
 During inference, given a document, we first extract a set of relevant sentences using a state-of-the-art extractive summarization model, MatchSum~\citep{zhong2020extractive}, which are then used to generate the program.
-While this model simplifies the learning problem by separating out the sentence extraction phase from the program building phase, it is worth noting that relevant sentence extraction is an essential first \emph{blackbox} step towards generating good Summarization Programs.

-\paragraph{Joint Summarization Program Generation Model.} Our next model aims to solve sentence extraction and SP generation as part of a single model.
-We finetune BART on the parallel corpus of document and Summarization Programs and the model learns to directly generate the program given an entire document as input.
-This approach makes the sentence extraction step implicit to the program generation, and like the Extract-And-Build model, sentence extraction can still be considered a \textit{blackbox} operation.
+While this model simplifies the learning problem by separating out the sentence extraction phase from the program building phase, relevant sentence extraction is an essential first step towards generating good SPs.
+Our next \textbf{Joint Summarization Program Generation Model} aims to solve sentence extraction and SP generation as part of a single model.
+We finetune BART on the parallel corpus of document and Summarization Programs and the model learns to directly generate the program given an entire document.